Important Account Opening Information

 If the account documentation indicates that this is a temporary account agreement, each person who signs to open the account or has authority to make withdrawals (except as indicated to the contrary) may transact business on this account.
 However, we may at some time in the future restrict or prohibit further use of this account if you fail to comply with the requirements we have imposed within a reasonable time.

-We may (without prior notice and when permitted by law) set off the funds in this account against any due and payable debt you owe us now or in the future.
+We may (without prior notice and when permitted by law) set off the funds in this account against any due and payable debt any of you owe us now or in the future.
 If this account is owned by one or more of you as individuals, we may set off any funds in the account against a due and payable debt a partnership owes us now or in the future, to the extent of your liability as a partner for the partnership debt.
 If you debt arises from a promissory note, then the amount of the due and payable debt will be the full amount we have demanded, as entitled under the terms of the note, and this amount may include any portion of the balance for which we have properly accelerated the due date.

 This right of setoff does not apply to this account if prohibited by law.
 For example, the right of setoff does not apply to this account if: (a) it is an Individual Retirement Account or similar tax-deferred account, (b) the debt is created by a consumer credit transaction under a credit card plan (but this does not affect our rights under any consensual security interest), (c) the debtor’s right of withdrawal only arises in a representative capacity, (d) the debt is created by a home equity loan.
 We will not be liable for the dishonor of any check when the dishonor occurs because we set off a debt against this account.
 You agree to hold us harmless from any claim arising as a result of our exercise of our right of setoff.